On This Page[Hide][Show]

 Pre-Existing Condition Exclusions

-The Definition of Disability Changes After 24 Months of Benefits
+Disability Definition Changes After 24 Months

-Long-term disability policies often change the definition of disability after the initial 24 months of benefits.
-Insurers do this to make it harder to qualify.
-Instead of being unable to perform your duties, you must be unable to work any job for which you are reasonably qualified.
-For example, we have seen Aflac disability denials and policies using the following language:
+Long-term disability policies often change the definition of disability after the first 24 months of benefits.
+Insurers do this to make it more difficult to qualify.
+Instead of being unable to do your job, you must be unable to do any job for which you are reasonably qualified.

 “How Do We Define a Long-Term Disability?